Brimington Junior School

 Miss Lambert

-Mrs Bennett (SENCO)
+Mrs Bennett (SENDCO)

 Mrs Scott (SEN TA)